Cabbage Collars: DIY Steps To Prevent Root Maggots

 Tips For Using Cabbage Collars

-• At the end of the growing season, the collars can be tossed onto the compost pile after pulling out and discarding the staples.
+• At the end of the growing season, the collars can be tossed onto the compost pile after pulling them out of the garden and discarding the staples.

 • Unwaxed cardboard may warp slightly during the growing season.
-This wasn’t a problem for me, but you can use waxed cardboard for a longer-lasting cabbage collar if you find this to be problematic.
+You can use waxed cardboard for a longer-lasting cabbage collar if you find this to be problematic.

 • In gardens that have suffered from major cabbage root maggot damage in the past, you may find it helpful to treat the soil around the plants with beneficial nematodes (Steinernema feltiae) before putting the collars in position.
 These beneficial organisms patrol the soil all season long and seek out certain ground-dwelling pests, including cabbage root maggots.